streamnative/terraform-helm-charts/README.md

 This repository contains Terraform managed Helm charts used by StreamNative Platform, contained within the [modules](https://github.com/streamnative/terraform-helm-charts/tree/master/modules) directory.
 For more information on the Helm provider for Terraform, please refer to the [official documentation](https://registry.terraform.io/providers/hashicorp/helm/latest/docs).

 ## Example Usage
 The [submodules](https://github.com/streamnative/terraform-helm-charts/tree/master/modules) in this repo can be used in a standalone fashion.
-However, the root module (contained in the [root `main.tf` file](https://github.com/streamnative/terraform-helm-charts/blob/master/main.tf)) [composes](https://www.terraform.io/docs/language/modules/develop/composition.html) all of the submodules to be used in concert with eachother, depending on your configuration needs.
+However, the root module (contained in the [root `main.tf` file](https://github.com/streamnative/terraform-helm-charts/blob/master/main.tf)) [composes](https://www.terraform.io/docs/language/modules/develop/composition.html) all of the submodules to be used in concert with each other, depending on your configuration needs.

-Here is a simple example on how to use the root module in this repo for the common StreamNative Platform usecase.
-It will installs the Vault, Prometheus, Pulsar, and Function Mesh operators:
+Here is a simple example on how to use the root module in this repo for the common StreamNative Platform use case.
+It will install the Vault, Prometheus, Pulsar, and Function Mesh operators:

 ```hcl
 data "aws_eks_cluster" "cluster" {